nancynaluz/women-tech-makers-diversity-talk/women-tech-makers.md

 ^ Embracing pair programming
 ^ Frequent Code Reviews
 ^ Recently at Dynamo, we've talked a lot about the way in which we conduct our Code Reviews: frequent, sufficient, and not based on experience.
 A junior could review a senior and senior a junior.
 Also, when conducting code reviews, asking them in a form of a question rather than authoritative THIS IS THE WAY YOU SHOULD DO IT.
 Moreover, emojis don't hurt.
-^ Smoother onboarding

 ^ At our Ladies Learning Code workshops, we promise at least a 4 to 1 ratio of students to mentors.
 When I ask learners what their favourite part of the workshop was, they almost always say that meeting their mentor was their favourite part.
 Having a chance to chat with people the industry, easily ask questions rather than stopping the entire workshop, the mentors are what make the workshop collaborative, social and intimate.

 ^ Having attended YES Montreal WIT focus group, we had a lot of discussion of mentorship and how important it was to have a mentor.
-^ When Julie Ann Horvath was at GitHub, she created Passion Projects: monthly talk series featuring women in technology sharing the work that inspires them.

 ---